VorpalBlade/perf-to-statemap/README.md

 ## Limitations

-* Currently this works with kernel 6.16 x86-64, but not 6.12 on ARM64.
-Turns out
+* If you want to process data from a different system, you will need to copy tracepoint definitions from `/sys/kernel/tracing` on that system.
+See the `--sysroot` option for more details.
-  the tracepoint format is less stable.
-So this needs to be loaded from the system rather than compiled in.
+* You need read access to the tracepoint format definitions in `/sys/kernel/tracing`.
+This is not the default for non-root.